nehareddypasunuri/JobAutoPilot/README.md

 Contributions, ideas, bug reports, and feature suggestions are welcome.

-If you'd like to contribute, feel free to open an Issue or submit a Pull Request.
+If you'd like to improve HirePilot, feel free to open an Issue or submit a Pull Request.

 ---